 The potential consumer segment includes – students, business and leisure travelers, expatriates, immigrants, and soldiers.
 Calling cards are a prepaid method of making long-distance (domestic or international) calls.
 Using a calling card, one can save money on long-distance phone bills.
 There are no monthly bills, no statements, and no hassle.

 1. Calling card platform takes advantage of DID technology, which enables service providers to provide calling card services to customers worldwide (wherever DIDs are available).
 Service providers need only the platform.

-3. Calling card is often much cheaper than long distance providers and local phone company.
+3. Calling card is often much cheaper than long-distance providers and local phone companies.

 4. Very convenient to operate.

 5. There are no monthly bills and no detailed statements.
 Rather, you simply pay for the calling time in advance and reduce the prepaid balance as you make calls.